My Unbecoming: The First Mile of My Midlife Rebuild

 The part that shakes you is realizing how much of your years of being a responsible, reliable adult woman doesn’t count for anything.

 For a dozen years, I held everything together: I paid the bills, the mortgage and the auto loans, made sure the insurance didn’t expire and the dogs were vaccinated.
 I scheduled the taxes and the tune-ups and the weekend getaways to places I didn’t want to go.
-I ran my own global consulting firm while also carrying the emotional weight of being married to a narcissist like it was my second full-time job.
+I ran my own global business while also carrying the emotional weight of being married to a narcissist who needed constant validation like it was my second full-time (unpaid) job.

-But the mechanical things, the technical things, the intimidating things like chopping firewood and fixing the well pump and replacing the hot water heater had always defaulted to him.
+But the mechanical things, the technical things, the intimidating things like chopping firewood and fixing the well pump and replacing the hot water heater and replacing the car battery had always defaulted to him.
 I’m not incapable of doing such things, but I had been assigned a different lane without realizing it.
 And that’s where I stayed.

-Until…I was forced to step out of that lane, and suddenly, the world I moved through without effort started giving me the side eye for being out of my lane.
+Until…I was forced to step out of that lane, and suddenly, the world I moved through without effort started giving me the side eye and questioning my value.

-Like the first week into my new life, I called to open a new utility account like a grown adult.
+Like the first week into my new life, I tried to open a new utility account like a grown-ass adult.
 I was told I had no credit history and no payment history.
 My name wasn’t primary on utilities, and we had joint auto loans and credit cards.
-So to get electricity in my name, a grown-ass, successful adult woman in midlife who ran a global business alone, I had to pay a $300 deposit because I couldn’t prove I existed before that phone call.
+So to get electricity in my name, a grown-ass (said twice now for emphasis), successful adult woman in midlife who ran a global business alone, I had to pay a $300 deposit because I couldn’t prove I existed and was worthy of getting electricity.

-Every interaction with utility companies and banks and cell phone services and insurance agencies carried the same unspoken message: Prove yourself.
+Every interaction with utility companies, banks, cell phone services and insurance agencies carried the same unspoken message: Prove yourself.

-It was all a humiliating experience after having built a life and successful businesses, to be treated like I didn’t exist because my name wasn’t on the damn electric bill I paid with my own money for over 10 years.
+It was a deeply humiliating experience after having built a life and successful businesses, to be treated like I didn’t exist simply because my name wasn’t on the damn electric bill I paid for with my own damn money for over 10 damn years.

 That is where my rebuild actually started: when the rage hit.
 And it hit hard.

-I didn’t start my rebuild the way the traditional wellness industry tells you to: with a vision board, manifesting on a beach in Bali and forcing a positive attitude when all I wanted to do was hide under the covers with a bottle of wine.
+I didn’t start my rebuild the way the traditional wellness industry tells you to: with a vision board, manifesting on a beach, forcing a positive attitude, get a new haircut and wardrobe so you can “fake it” until you make it —those things do have a surface level purpose, but they’re insulting when you’re recovering from a shattered soul.

-I took charge of the things I could take charge of alone: I read my truck’s manual with a highlighter and a glass of wine by the fire pit.
-I bought a toolkit for my truck and one for my RV before I knew how to use them.
+Still, I had to learn to take charge of the things I could take charge of alone: I read my truck’s manual with a highlighter and a glass of wine by the fire pit.
+I bought a toolkit for my truck and one for my RV before I knew what any of the tools did.
 I learned to check oil, coolant, and wiper fluid, how to change a tire and how to jump a battery.

-When you’re a single woman, there’s a bullseye with a dollar sign in the center on your forehead.
+When you’re a single woman, especially in midlife and beyond, there’s a bullseye with a dollar sign in the center on your forehead.

 It means you are about to discover what you are capable of.